St Kilda, Scotland: Tourism in the 19th century

 By the early 20th century, formal schooling had again become a feature of the islands, and in 1906 the church was extended to make a schoolhouse.
 The children all now learned English and their native Gaelic.
-Improved midwifery skills, denied to the island by John Mackay, reduced the problems of childhood tetanus.
 From the 1880s, trawlers fishing the north Atlantic made regular visits, bringing additional trade.
-Talk of an evacuation occurred in 1875 during MacKay's time as minister, but despite occasional food shortages and a flu epidemic in 1913, the population was stable at between 75 and 80, and no obvious sign existed that within a few years the millennia-old occupation of the island was to end.
+There was talk of an evacuation in 1875 during MacKay's time as minister, but despite occasional food shortages and a flu epidemic in 1913, the population was stable at between 75 and 80, and there was no obvious sign that within a few years the millennia-old occupation of the island was to end.